rhdunn/cainteoir-engine/docs/api/src/engines.md

 Use media overlays when the text is annotated with them, otherwise use the active Text-to-Speech voice.

-#<cldoc:cainteoir::tts::synthesizer>

-Manages a phoneme to audio synthesizer.

-#<cldoc:cainteoir::tts::synthesizer::read>

-Synthesize the pending phonemes to audio.
-@out The audio file or device to send the audio data to.

 #<cldoc:cainteoir::tts::engines>

 Manages the available text-to-speech engines.